 Nr.
 Priority Description 1.
 Provide basic services for all citizens These services include: access to housing, safe drinking water and sanitation, nutritious food, healthcare and family planning, education, culture and access to communication technologies.
-2. Ensure that all citizens have access to equal opportunities and face no discrimination Everyone has the right to benefit from what their cities of the first offer.
-The New Urban Agenda calls on city authorities take into account the needs of women, youth an children, people with disabilities, marginalized group older persons, indigenous people, among other groups.
+2. Ensure that all citizens have access to equal opportunities and face no discrimination Everyone has the right to benefit from what their cities offer.
+The New Urban Agenda calls on city authorities to take into account the needs of women, youth and children, people with disabilities, marginalized groups, older persons, indigenous people, among other groups.
 3. Promote measures that support cleaner cities Tackling air pollution in cities is good both for people's health and for the planet.
 In the Agenda, leaders have committed to increase their use of renewable energy, provide better and greener public transport, and sustainably manage their natural resources.
-4. Strengthen resilience in cities to reduce the risk and the impact of disasters Many cities have felt the impact of natural disasters and leaders have now committed to implement mitigation and adaptation measures to minimize these impacts.
-Some of these measures include: better urban planning, quality infrastructure and improving local responses.
+4. Strengthen resilience in cities to reduce the risk and the impact of disasters !
 5. Take action to address climate change by reducing their greenhouse gas emissions Leaders have committed to involve not just the local government but all actors of society to take climate action taking into account the Paris Agreement on climate change which seeks to limit the increase in global temperature to well below 2 degrees Celsius.
 Sustainable cities that reduce emissions from energy and build resilience can play a lead role.
 6. Fully respect the rights of refugees, migrants and internally displaced persons Leaders have recognized that migration poses challenges but it also brings significant contributions to urban life.
 Because of this, they have committed to establish measures that help migrants, refugees and IDPs make positive contributions to societies.